csoeller/pyme-install-docs/PYMEAcquire/PYME-cs-siteconfig.md

 We generally pick these up via the [launcher scripts](../PYME-windows-launchers.md) which include a path to the init file location.

+## Launcher scripts

+The launcher scripts are generally installed by creating shortcuts to the relevant set of files from the repo and moving these shortcuts to the public desktop.
+See also the launcher related instructions about the [main setup with conda](conda-setup.md).

+**TODO**: make a script to autogenerate and move the shortcuts to the public desktop.

 ## Dye Ratios

 The repo also contains a file with dye ratios for a number of splitter dichroics.